aiaioo/DeepLearningBasicsTutorial/README.md

 *git clone https://github.com/aiaioo/DeepLearningBasicsTutorial/*

-If you do not have git installed, just grab the slides DeepLearningBasics.pptx.
+If you do not have git installed, just grab the slides **DeepLearningBasics.pptx**.

 You will be able to commence learning about deep learning immediately.